What would you like to know more about?

 2. If not completed, add your SMS Server Username.
 This is your Twilio account SID and is required to provide verification codes through text.

 3. Set MFA Remember Days.
-This is the number of days a device is remembered.
+This is the number of days MinistryPlatform remembers a device.

-Setting this value to "0" will require multi-factor authentication with every login.
+Setting this value to "0" requires multi-factor authentication with every login.

 4. Confirm there is a MFA Verification Email Template.
 We've included a template at deployment.